cake-build/cake-vso/README.md

 By default, the Cake build step (when added to a build) will try to run the `build.cake` build script (found in the root of your repository) with the target `Default`.
 If you wish to run another build script or build target you can change this in the build step settings.

 ![Configure Custom Build Step](https://raw.githubusercontent.com/cake-build/cake-vso/develop/Images/configurebuildstep.png)

-At the moment, only Windows build agents are supported, but we expect to add support for other build agents soon.

 Learn more
 ----------